 This one-semester course is designed for individuals who have completed less than the equivalent of one year of chemistry.
 The fundamental concepts of general chemistry developed are appropriate for students interested in further study of chemistry as well as those students who have immediate needs for chemistry.
 Primary emphasis is placed upon matter, atomic structure, nuclear chemistry, periodicity, stoichiometry, and organic chemistry.
 A student may NOT count this course toward graduation at CSC if he/she has satisfactorily completed CHM 110 or an equivalent course prior to enrollment in CHM100.
+Offered: Fall or Spring or Summer

-Prerequisites: Take MAT.093 or MAT.083 or MAT.086 with a grade of C or better.
+Prerequisites: MAT.093 or MAT.083 or MAT.086 with a grade of C or